Freud69/Printer-to-lua/README.md

 ```
 ## TODOs

--Include support for circular bed in printer.lua file.
+- Include support for circular bed in printer.lua file.
--Include support for multiple extruders.
+- Include support for multiple extruders.
--Pack the app for easy download and use.
+- Pack the app for easy download and use.
--Integrate web SSH support.
+- Integrate web SSH support.